Kukuli Velarde: Awards

+She has been awarded First Place from the Virginia Groot Foundation in 2023.
 On 2000 Velarde received an Anonymous Was A Woman Award for sculpture and installation.
 In 2009 received a United States Artists Fellowship.
 Velarde is one of the 2015 recipients of the Guggenheim Fellowship, given out by the John Simon Guggenheim Memorial Foundation for her excellence in the fine arts.
-She was also the Evelyn Shapiro Foundation Fellowship recipient (1997-1998).
+She was also the Evelyn Shapiro Foundation Fellowship recipient (1997–1998).
 This fellowship allowed Velarde studio space in The Clay Studio in Philadelphia and a solo exhibition.
 Here she displayed her exhibition Isichapuitu, which consisted of Pre-Columbian inspired ceramic pieces that told an old Peruvian folk tale about the resurrection of a female spirit.